VISIT OUR ART STORE ▶

 The Bottom Line

-Pigments are more than just color—they tell stories, carry history, and affect how we paint.
-Whether I’m using an ancient earth pigment or a modern synthetic hue, I love knowing what’s behind each color in my palette.
+Pigments are more than just color—they tell stories, carry history, and affect how artists paint.
+Whether the artist is using an ancient earth pigment or a modern synthetic hue, they love knowing what’s behind each color in their palette.

 Which pigment do you reach for first—earthy ochre or electric phthalo blue?
 Give them both a try and feel the difference for yourself!